microconfig/microconfig-quickstart/readme.md

 ## Conclusion

 We hope you agree that microconfig is easy to use.
 Now you can explore current example to see Microconfig syntax.
-Also, you can try out [Microconfig plugin](https://microconfig.io/plugin.html) if you have [IntelliJ IDEA Community](https://www.jetbrains.com/idea/download/) or any other IntelliJ IDE installed.
+Also, you can try out [Microconfig plugin](https://microconfig.io/plugin.html) if you have [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) or any other JetBrains IDE installed.